Bruce Occena: Governmental pushback

 On March 16, 1970, the Senate Congressional Record listed a report presenting the Passenger Manifest for the Venceremos Brigade in Cuba as a list of threats to potentially "return to the United States to implement the Communist purpose of causing chaos, confusion, and outright revolution in our institutions of higher learning, in the streets of our cities, and all across our Nation".
 Because of his involvement in the Venceremos Brigade, Occena's name was on the list, thus marking him as a potential enemy of the state.

 The coincidence of Marcos agents' assassination of close activists to Occena, Silme Domingo and Gene Viernes, and the increased vigilance by the United States Government due to the 1981 drafted–but not ratified–Extradition Treaty with the Philippines increased FBI and CIA surveillance to blacklist prominent anti-Marcos activists and members of Filipino communities such as Occena.

 Later career

-Occena is one of the Directors of the Tele-health and Interpreter Services at the San Francisco Department of Public Health.
-His responsibilities lie in telemedicine and interpretive services for the city and county of San Francisco.
-In 2018, he co-authored a study on the role of certified medical interpreters in relationship-centered care, highlighting the importance of language assistance to patients.
-This emphasis strengthens connections across teams caring for diverse populations, thus further expanding people's access to medical care.
+Occena is a Director of the Tele-health and Interpreter Services at the San Francisco Department of Public Health.
+In 2018, he co-authored a study on the importance of certified medical interpreters in relationship-centered care.

 In 2018, Occena was interviewed for the UC Berkeley AAPA Oral History Project.

 Occena was a co-editor of A Time to Rise: Collective Memoirs of the Union of Democratic Filipinos (KDP).
-The book consists of a collection of documents and personal accounts that delve into the workings of the KDP during the politically turbulent 1970s and 1980s.
+The book consists of a collection of documents and personal accounts discussing the workings of the KDP during the politically turbulent 1970s and 1980s.
 It scopes into the revolutionary history of Filipinos in America, as well as the collective struggles for justice and democracy in the Philippines.
-Occena's co-editors, Rene Ciria Cruz and Cindy Domingo, also played key roles in the creation of this revolutionary account.
-Cruz was a founding member of KDP and was its East Coast Regional Coordinator throughout the 1970s, later becoming editor-in-chief in the early 1980s.
-Domingo joined the Seattle KDP chapter in the mid-1970s, and was eventually assigned to work in Oakland as the KDP National Secretariat.